dmbarbour/glas/docs/GlasApps.md

 It is possible to apply [loop optimizations](https://en.wikipedia.org/wiki/Loop_optimization) to repeating transactions.
 Conceptually, we might view this as refining the non-deterministic transaction schedule.
 A random schedule isn't optimal because we must assume external updates to state between steps.
 By fusing transactions, we eliminate concurrent interference and enable optimization at the boundary.
 An optimizer can search for fusions that best improve performance.

 Fusion could be implemented by a just-in-time compiler based on empirical observations, or ahead-of-time based on static analysis.
 Intriguingly, just-in-time fusions can potentially optimize communication between multiple independent applications and services.
-In context of distributed transaction machines, each application or service essentially becomes an patch on a network overlay without violating security abstractions.
+In context of distributed transaction loops, each application or service essentially becomes an patch on a network overlay without violating security abstractions.

 ### Real-Time Systems

-Transaction machines can wait on the clock by (logically) aborting a transaction until a desired time is reached.
+Transaction loops can wait on the clock by (logically) aborting a transaction until a desired time is reached.
 Assuming the system knows the time the transaction is waiting for, the system can schedule the transaction precisely and efficiently, avoiding busy-waits from watching the clock.
 Usefully, the system can precompute a transaction slightly ahead of time, such that effects apply almost exactly on time.

 Further, we could varify that critical transactions evaluate with worst-case timing under controllable stability assumptions.
 This enables "hard" real-time systems to be represented.

 ### Live Coding

-Transaction machines don't solve live coding, but they do lower a few barriers.
+Transaction loops don't solve live coding, but they do lower a few barriers.
 Application code can be updated atomically between transactions.
 Threads can be regenerated according to stable non-deterministic choice in the updated code.
 Divergence or 'tbd' programs simply never commit; they await programmer intervention and do not interfere with concurrent behavior.

 Remaining challenges include stabilizing application state across minor changes, versioning major changes, provenance tracking across compilation stages, rendering live data nearby the relevant code.